Marcus Arroyo

-Marcus Cole Arroyo (born January 23, 1980) is an American football coach and former plauer.
+Marcus Cole Arroyo (born January 23, 1980) is an American college football coach and former player.
+He is the offensive coordinator and quarterback coach at Arizona State.
 He served as the head football coach at the University of Nevada, Las Vegas (UNLV) from 2020 to 2022.
-Arroyo played college football as quarterback at San Jose State University.
-From 2004 to 2019, Arroyo was an assistant coach, most recently at the University of Oregon as offensive coordinator from 2017 to 2019.
+Arroyo played as quarterback at San Jose State University.

 Playing career

 After graduating from Colfax High School in Colfax, California, Arroyo was the starting quarterback for the San Jose State Spartans from 1998 to 2002.
 He set many school records for passing, some of which are still unsurpassed.
 To this day, Arroyo ranks eighth in passing yards (4,603), ninth in completions (348) and total offense (4,525 yards), and tenth in passing efficiency (115.6).
 He still holds the school records for single-game passing efficiency and average yards per completion.
 Arroyo played in the NCAA Division I record-setting game against Nevada in 2001, where he threw five touchdowns and the teams put up the score 64–45, which set the record for most total offense in a single game.
-Arroyo was the main starter of the Spartans until Scott Rislov took the job in 2002.
+Arroyo was the main starter for the Spartans until Scott Rislov took the job in 2002.
 Arroyo graduated from San Jose State in 2003 with a degree in kinesiology.